-The criminal offense of “accessory after the fact” is described under California Penal Code Section 32.
+The criminal offense of “accessory after the fact” is a serious violation, as described under California Penal Code Section 32.
 This statute makes it a crime to harbor, conceal, or aid another person you know committed a felony – or if you help them to avoid arrest, trial, or being convicted.

-In other words, an accessory after the fact is someone with knowledge that someone else has committed a crime – yet they assist them from being arrested.
+In other words, an accessory after the fact is someone who knows that someone else has committed a crime, yet they assist them in preventing them from being arrested.

-An example of an accessory after the fact crime could occur in a situation somebody commits an armed robbery at a convince store.
-After the crime, the robber drives over to a friend's house to hide from police and tells him he just robbed the store.
-His friend decides to help him avoid being captured from police.
+An example of an accessory after the fact crime could occur in a situation where somebody commits an armed robbery at a convince store.
+After the crime, the robber drives over to a friend's house to hide from the police and tells him he just robbed the store.
+His friend decides to help him avoid being captured by the police.

 He provides money, loans his car, and even helps his friend get rid of the weapon used in the crime.

-Yet another example of an accessory after the fact crime occurs when somebody allows another person to remain in their home to avoid be captured by police knowing they have an outstanding felony warrant for their arrest.
+Yet another example of an accessory after the fact crime occurs when somebody allows another person to remain in their home to avoid being captured by police, knowing they have an outstanding felony warrant for their arrest.

 No Duty to Report to Law Enforcement